Student Counseling Center Staff

 Center Activities: I provide psychotherapy (Individual, Couples, Groups), clinical training and supervision, and outreach to various UT communities.
 I specialize in evidence-based therapies (EBTs) for treating trauma and distressed relationships.
 I am honored to serve on the Veterans Resource Council team in support of UTK student veterans.
-I am also the center’s Couples and Groups Coordinator, which are two passions of mine.
+I am also the center’s Couples Coordinator; helping others have healthier and more satisfying relationships is a passion of mine.

 Theoretical Style: My training includes relational psychoanalysis, cognitive-behavioral, and humanistic/existential treatment models.
 I incorporate mindfulness, neuroscience, and attachment theory research and models into my psychotherapy, trainings, and community interventions.
 My theoretical orientation is integrative and each client’s specific needs are important to me.

 Professional Interests: My focus includes EBTs for which I have earned certification: Prolonged Exposure Therapy (for treatment of PTSD), Cognitive Processing Therapy, Acceptance Commitment Therapy, Gottman Method for Couples, and Emotionally Focused Therapy for Couples.
 A Buddhist approach to Psychology is an avid professional interest, with compassion, wisdom, and generosity as guiding principles for alleviating suffering.